awsdocs/aws-config-developer-guide/doc_source/dynamodb-autoscaling-enabled.md

 **Parameters:**

 minProvisionedReadCapacity \(Optional\)Type: int
-Minimum provisioned capacity\.
+The minimum number of units that should be provisioned with read capacity in the Auto Scaling group\.

 maxProvisionedReadCapacity \(Optional\)Type: int
-Maximum provisioned capacity\.
+The minimum number of units that should be provisioned with write capacity in the Auto Scaling group\.

 targetReadUtilization \(Optional\)Type: double
-Target utilization of read capacity
+The maximum number of units that should be provisioned with read capacity in the Auto Scaling group\.

 minProvisionedWriteCapacity \(Optional\)Type: int
-Minimum provisioned capacity\.
+The maximum number of units that should be provisioned with write capacity in the Auto Scaling group\.

 maxProvisionedWriteCapacity \(Optional\)Type: int
-Maximum provisioned capacity\.
+The target utilization percentage for read capacity\.
+Target utilization is expressed in terms of the ratio of consumed capacity to provisioned capacity\.

 targetWriteUtilization \(Optional\)Type: double
-Target utilization of write capacity
+The target utilization percentage for write capacity\.
+Target utilization is expressed in terms of the ratio of consumed capacity to provisioned capacity\.

-## AWS CloudFormation template<a name="w24aac11c29c17b7c93c15"></a>
+## AWS CloudFormation template<a name="w26aac11c31c17b7c93c15"></a>

 To create AWS Config managed rules with AWS CloudFormation templates, see [Creating AWS Config Managed Rules With AWS CloudFormation Templates](aws-config-managed-rules-cloudformation-templates.md)\.